8 Common Credit Card Fees & How to Get Them Refunded

 When transferring credit card debt from one card to another, you will incur a balance transfer fee from the issuer to which you are transferring the debt.
 The fee amount is typically a percentage of the total amount that you are transferring, usually 3–5%.
 Before transferring, it’s important to take into consideration how much debt you are transferring, how quickly you plan to pay off the balance, and the new card’s terms.
 It may or may not pay off to transfer a balance.

-People often take advantage of balance transfers when the new card features a lower or 0% APR for an extended period of time, or if the issuer offers a competitive rewards or cash back program.
+People often take advantage of balance transfers when the new card features a lower or 0% APR for an extended period of time or if the issuer offers a competitive rewards or cash back program.
 To retain you as a customer, the new issuer may be willing to waive the balance transfer fee.

 5. Cash advance fee

 A cash advance is like a short-term loan.
-If you need cash now, you can use your credit card like a debit card at an ATM; instead of the money being withdrawn from your checking account, it will be withdrawn from your credit limit and your issuer will charge you a cash advance fee for borrowing the money.
-Like any credit card purchase, you’ll have to repay the advance plus the fee, which is either a flat fee or a percentage of the advance, typically 3–5%.
-You will likely also have to pay interest on top of the advance and fee amount.
-Unfortunately, there is no grace period with cash advances and interest begins accruing immediately.
+If you need cash now, you can use your credit card like a debit card at an ATM; instead of the money being withdrawn from your checking account, it will be withdrawn from your credit limit, and your issuer will charge you a cash advance fee for borrowing the money.

 You can incur a cash advance fee on other cash equivalent transactions as well, such as using your credit card for overdraft protection, buying a money order, or sending money to someone.